-In Afghanistan, every adult Pashtun male has a weapon in his home, and is obliged by the ancient code of conduct called "Pashtunwali" to defend his home, his family and his friends against armed intruders.
+In Afghanistan, every adult Pashtun male has a weapon in his home and is obliged by the ancient code of conduct called Pashtunwali to defend his home, his family, and his friends against armed intruders.
 In a typical extended family compound, several males have weapons.

-As a result, the non-targeted civilians killed in night raids have invariably been either close relatives or neighbors who come out to assist against an armed assault.
+As a result, the nontargeted civilians killed in night raids have invariably been either close relatives or neighbors who have come out to assist against an armed assault.

-SOF commanders and the command and staff of the ISAF have essentially denied all civilian deaths in night raids, except for women and children, by counting all adult males killed in raids as insurgents.
+SOF commanders and the command and staff of the International Security Assistance Force (ISAF) have essentially denied all civilian deaths in night raids, except for women and children, by counting all adult males killed in raids as insurgents.

-That ISAF policy has been confirmed to IPS by a US military source briefed on the operational aspects of the raids.
+That ISAF policy has been confirmed to IPS by a U.S. military source briefed on the operational aspects of the raids.

-ISAF has counted adult dead in raids as insurgents even when the victims held prominent positions in the Afghan government, as was the case in the Gardez night raid of February 12,
+ISAF has counted adult dead in raids as insurgents even when the victims held prominent positions in the Afghan government, as was the case in the Gardez night raid of Feb.
+12, 2010.

-In that raid, two men who were shot dead in the targeted compound by a SOF unit when they came out of their dwellings with Kalashnikov rifles turned out to have been a district prosecutor and a local police chief.
+In that raid, two men who were shot dead in the targeted compound by an SOF unit when they came out of their dwellings with Kalashnikov rifles turned out to have been a district prosecutor and a local police chief.
 Nevertheless, ISAF reported in its press release on the raid that two insurgents had been killed.

-The killing of family members and neighbors who responded to night raids with weapons was already a major issue within the US mission to Afghanistan as early as 2008, according to Matthew Hoh, who was the senior US civilian official in Zabul province in 2009.
+The killing of family members and neighbors who responded to night raids with weapons was already a major issue within the U.S. mission to Afghanistan as early as 2008, according to Matthew Hoh, who was the senior U.S. civilian official in Zabul province in 2009.